...

 But in cases where human-assisted help is in shortage or wants to be independent by choice, people with disabilities can make the most out of the modifications in their homes to get by on their own.

-How to Be independent as A Wheel Chair User
+How to Be Independent as A Wheel Chair User

 If there’s one thing the study I just reviewed proves, it’s essential to learn how to be independent on a wheelchair since assisted care may not always be available.